Coining (mint): Terminal die state

 The terminal die state, as the name would seem to indicate, is the last state in which any die is used.
 This is the state of a die that is starting to develop serious structural failures through cracks.
 A die in such a state would, if not removed from service, become unserviceable by breaking apart.
 Like any metallic part, dies are subject to failure from the enormous pressures used to impress the image of the die onto the blank planchet.
 Some dies were removed when even a microscopic defect is observed, while others were used until they literally broke into pieces.
 The Bass Foundation has a particularly noteworthy example of an 1806/4 Quarter Eagle ($2.50 gold US coin) in which a piece of the die has broken away, resulting in a heavy rim break over the "LI" in "LIBERTY" on the front.

 More typically, a terminal die state will result in crack-like structures appearing on the coin.
 A good example can be observed on an 1839 Liberty Seated Dime.
 A crack-like feature is clearly seen going through the date, the shield, and the second star.
 This crack-like structure appears like material that is overlaid onto the surface of the coin; this is because the crack on the die allowed the planchet materiel to flow into it during stamping, just like a deliberate design feature.
-Some coins exhibit multiple crack-like features, indicating a die that is very close to the end of its serviceable life.
+Some coins exhibit multiple crack-like features, indicating a die that is close to the end of its serviceable life.
 Coins that do exhibit such features can be labeled as “Terminal Die State” examples.

 Coin die represented in other coins

-A coin die itself, has been the main motive for many collectors coins and medals.
+A coin die itself, has been the main motive for multiple collectors coins and medals.
 One of the most recent and famous one, is the Austrian 700 Years City of Hall in Tyrol coin, minted on January 29, 2003.
 The reverse side of the coin shows the Guldiner silver coin.
-However, the design is negative, representing a coin die, as a reference to Hall’s history as a significant centre for minting coins.
+However, the design is negative, representing a coin die, as a reference to Hall's history as a significant centre for minting coins.